vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 The particular combination of features here—solid triangular head-marks, exclusively southern forms of the letters, and the circle type of medial i/ī— seems to agree most closely with some specimens of Malwa epigraphy; a good example which is somewhat similar to our inscription is the famous Mandasor Stone Inscription of Kumāragupta and Bandhuvarman of ad 437/473 (CII III (1888), no. 18).
 In comparison with that inscription, however, we here find e.g. the pa with practically equal arms, instead of the form with its left arm bent.

-Other points which should be briefly noted are the use of the jihvām¯ulīya, here transliterated as h¯ (l.
+Other points which should be briefly noted are the use of the jihvāmūlīya, here transliterated as h¯ (l.
 4), and the upadhmānīya, transliterated h¸ (ll.
 4 and 5, both somewhat damaged), as well as the halanta forms, which consist of a small version of the letter written slightly below the line (n in l.
 8, t in l.
 10, m in ll.
 12, 13 and 14).
 The only punctuation mark visible, a double dan. ḍa, is found in l.
 13, after verse 27 (printed in bold-face in the text).
 At a number of places, e.g. l.
 8, after verse 15, it can be clearly seen that no punctuation mark was used but some extra space was given between the verses.

 Some remarks should now be made as to the relation of the palaeography of our inscription with that of the other Vākāt.aka stone inscriptions discovered and published since the appearance of CII V. The first among these is the Hisse–Borala inscription of Devasena, which has been the subject of several publications since its discovery.
 17 In his discussion of the palaeography of this inscription Kolte wrote (1965, 374):